Dear Contractor,

 Dear Colleague

-Correspondence has been issued by SPPG 14th March 2024 regarding the Community Pharmacy Assurance Framework.
+Further to the correspondence issued by SPPG 14th March 2024 regarding the Community Pharmacy Assurance Framework over 400 contractors have submitted the declaration.

 SUMMARY